Dynamics of Non-Classical Interval Exchanges: Introduction

-Train tracks enter the picture as follows: To each band we can associate a central edge that runs along the length of the band from the bottom to the top.
-If we collapse the bands to these central edges and the thickened interval horizontally to a vertical edge and finally collapse the vertical edge, we get a train track with a single vertex.
-The resulting train track has the property that every outgoing edge is incoming on the other side of the vertex.
-A generalization of interval exchanges can be defined by relaxing this last property.
-The picture associated will be of a thickened interval with bands, in which orientation reversing bands that run from bottom to bottom or top to top are allowed.
-Here, we shall consider tracks that are recurrent.
-This implies that if there are orientation reversing bands on one side of the thickened interval, then there is at least one orientation reversing band on the other side.
-Moreover, we assume that the abstract train track considered, admits an embedding into a surface with non-positive Euler characteristic as a complete train track.
-A necessary condition for this is that there is at least one orientation reversing band on each side.
-We shall call the thickened interval with bands associated to such a train track, a non-classical interval exchange.
-The Lebesgue measure on the interval is invariant under a non-classical interval exchange; the precise meaning of which will be outlined in Section~\ref{niem}.
+Train tracks enter the discussion as follows: To each band we associate a central edge that goes from $I_+$ to $I_-$.
+If we collapse each band to it's central edge, then collapse the thickened interval horizontally to a vertical edge and finally collapse the vertical edge, we get a train track with a single switch.
+The train track has the property that every branch outgoing from one side of the switch is incoming from the other side.
+A generalization is obtained by relaxing this last property.
+The associated picture is then a thickened interval with bands in which bands from $I_+$ to $I_+$ or $I_-$ to $I_-$ are allowed.
+In the terminology of \cite{Dan-Nog}, the resulting dynamical system is a linear involution with no flips.
+The bands from $I_+$ to $I_+$ or $I_-$ to $I_-$ will be called orientation reversing bands.
+As before, the space of parameters is the widths of the bands and the exchange combinatorics.

+Here, we restrict to recurrent tracks.
+This imposes the condition that there are orientation reversing bands on both $I_+$ and $I_-$.
+We call such linear involutions non-classical interval exchanges.
+They define a Lebesgue measure preserving dynamical system on $I_+ \sqcup I_-$.
+See Section~\ref{niem} for precise definitions and details.
+Non-classical interval exchanges are first return maps induced on a transverse interval by vertical measured foliations on flat surfaces defined by quadratic differentials that are not squares of abelian differentials.

+In contrast to classical interval exchanges, the widths of bands satisfy an additional constraint: the sum of the widths of the orientation reversing bands on $I_+$ is equal to the sum of the widths of the orientation reversing bands on $I_-$.